ropensci-archive/bomrang/data-raw/create_BOM_station_list.md

     ##  8 001020    01         TRUSCOTT  1944  2017 -14.0900 126.3867    GPS
     ##  9 001023    01       EL QUESTRO  1967  2017 -16.0086 127.9806    GPS
     ## 10 001024    01        ELLENBRAE  1986  2017 -15.9572 127.0628    GPS
-    ## # ... with 7,432 more rows, and 6 more variables: state <chr>, elev <dbl>,
+    ## # ... with 7,429 more rows, and 6 more variables: state <chr>, elev <dbl>,
     ## #   bar_ht <dbl>, wmo <int>, state_code <chr>, url <chr>

 Save data
 ---------

-Now that we have the dataframe of stations and have generated the URLs for the JSON files for stations providing weather data feeds, save the data as a database for *bomrang* to use.
+Now that we have the data frame of stations and have generated the URLs for the JSON files for stations providing weather data feeds, save the data as a database for *bomrang* to use.

 There are weather stations that do have a WMO but don't report online, e.g., KIRIBATI NTC AWS or MARSHALL ISLANDS NTC AWS, in this section remove these from the list and then create a database for use with the current weather information from BoM.